Myst4BDN/UmaCard/README.md

 ## Notes
 - The tool was mainly created for testing and personal use.
-- Probably doesn't work on all devices
+- Probably doesn't work on all devices.
+- Might update in the future to have more features, and the newer released cards.